MaxBreakfast/test/_posts/2015-8-24-ui-select.md

 After doing some research, I discovered an angular plugin called ui-select. ui-select abstracts away the code needed to build a functional search drop-down.

+For the purpose of this example I'm going to work backwards.

+First I created a request handler on the server which returns a list of all users in the database when called.

 ```JavaScript